All Episodes

 Right.

-Well, in the war on guns, one of the things I'm trying to get across to people is how many of these laws are costly and can actually be counterproductive.
+Well, in the war on guns, one of the things I'm trying to get across to people is how many of these laws are costly and it can actually be counterproductive.

-And we all want to make people safe.
+You know, we all want to make people safe.

-Well, you take something like gun free zones.
+But you take something like gun-free zones.

 Sure.

-The FBI has a a horrifying transcript of a telephone call that he made explaining why he was planning on attacking one of the largest churches in the Detroit area.
+The FBI has a horrifying transcript of a telephone call that he made explaining why he was planning on attacking one of the largest churches in the Detroit area.

 He had cased the place, and at the top of his list for reasons going after is that church forbid people with permanent concealed handguns to attend the church.